tobiaswaldvogel/selinux-policy/doc/netport.md

 ## src/net/netport/unreservednetport.cil

-The `src/net/netport/unreservednetport.cil` module defines network ports and access to them on the unreserved intermediate level namely "all unreserved network ports" and in addition declares a generic unreserved network port type `unreserved.netport` to be associated with network ports 1024-32767 and 61000-65535 by default.
+The `src/net/netport/unreservednetport.cil` module defines network ports and access to them at the unreserved intermediate level namely "all unreserved network ports" and in addition declares a generic unreserved network port type `unreserved.netport` to be associated with network ports 1024-32767 and 61000-65535 by default.
 The network